 In contrast, health coaches typically work in solo or group practices with other health and wellness practitioners.
 They often work for themselves or in partnerships with other holistic-minded professionals.

-You might find a health coach working in a private physician-based practice, a group medical office, a wellness center, or a hospital.
+You might find them working in private physician-based practice, a group medical office, a wellness center, or a hospital.
 Health coaches also build their own practices, working with clients individually and in coaching groups.

-You can also find health coaches working with corporate wellness programs and companies.
+You can also find them working with corporate wellness programs and companies.
 Hospitals and insurance companies are starting to appreciate health coaches more, as they work from a prevention perspective which lowers healthcare costs and helps keep people well.

 Nutritionists often have degrees in nutrition, but many also have focused certifications from nutrition training programs that exist outside of traditional universities.

 Health Coaches are trained in many ways, typically through a focused certification program from a specialized school.
-We’ve created an in-depth guide on becoming a health coach which you can read here.
+We’ve created an in-depth guide on becoming a health coach which you may find interesting as well.

-Personal trainers also fit into the category of health professional, and they are trained through a certification program focused specifically on exercise.
+Personal trainers also fit into the category of health professionals, and they are trained through a certification program focused specifically on exercise.